 Recently, I have been struggling to define selflessness.

-Jesus gave His all and held nothing back.
-He loved every one of us and even washed His disciple’s feet.
-However, what does this look like in my life?
+Jesus came not to be served but to serve.
+He loved every one of us, and washed His disciple’s feet – even Judas’.
+What does this look like in my life?
 Do I keep giving of myself until I have nothing left?
-As a female, what does this look like, especially in relationships with the opposite sex?
+As a female, what does this look like, especially in friendships with the opposite sex?

 Also I thought, this is what Jesus would do, right?

 Nope, doing good things out of guilt is actually not what Jesus would do.
 I can be naive sometimes and take one concept in the Bible and apply it to every single situation and take it to an extreme.
-I am ever so thankful to have Christian friends I can talk to about these things because, as a new Christian, it helps to get a different perspective on things.
-Most of the people I have talked to about the situation with my blind friend, cautioned me and mentioned that he might be taking advantage of me.
+I am ever so thankful to have Christian friends I can talk to about these things because, as a new Christian, it helps to get different perspectives.
+Most of the people with whom I’ve shared my situation have cautioned me and mentioned that he might be taking advantage of me.
 As hard as this is to admit, I can see where they are coming from.

-Yes, it might feel cruel not giving him a ride to swing dancing every week, but it’s even more cruel to lead him on.
-I did not intend to lead him on, but looking back on the discussions I’ve had with him, I can see that he is lonely and likes girls a lot.
-But his loneliness was precisely the reason I had so much compassion on him – I know all too well what it’s like to be lonely and rejected by your peers so I figured that if I could take him dancing and give him the opportunity to meet people, that might help his loneliness and self esteem.
+While it might feel cruel not giving him a ride to swing dancing every week, it’s even more cruel to lead him on.
+I didn’t intend to lead him on, but looking back on the discussions I’ve had with him, I can see that he is lonely and likes girls a lot.
+But his loneliness was precisely the reason I had so much compassion on him – I know all too well what it’s like to be lonely and rejected by your peers so I figured if I could take him dancing and give him the opportunity to meet people, that might help his loneliness and self esteem.

 The truth is, not all friendships are healthy, especially if the parties involved are desperate, insecure and filled with selfish motives.
 I am not accusing my friend of all these faults, but I can see that he is insecure to some extent, and knowing that all humans are essentially the same, I can guess that attention from others boosts his self esteem – A LOT.
-I wouldn’t know that if it wasn’t true for me too, but it’s something I am working on and continually seeking repentance for.
-Our value does not come from how well-liked we are; it comes from God’s love for us.
+However, our value does not come from how well-liked we are; it comes from God’s love for us.

-My sympathy for my blind friend arose from feeling pity for his lack of friends.
-I thought that offering him my friendship would make him feel valued, which is true, but in the big scheme of things, it doesn’t really make that much difference since he is already supremely valued by God.
-I’m sure that he knows he is valued by God because he is a Christian, but it’s something that’s easy for all humans to forget, especially when the mere kind word or friendly hug from a fellow human fills us with incomparable joy.
+I’m sure my friend knows he is valued by God because he is a Christian, but it’s something that’s easy to forget, especially when the mere kind word or friendly hug from a fellow human fills us with incomparable joy.

 However, this is not the only joy God wants for us.
-He can offer us so much more than this, and looking to people for fulfillment is a roller coaster of excitement and disappointment – not only that, but it’s basically idolatry.
+He can offer us so much more than this, and looking to people for fulfillment is a roller coaster of excitement and disappointment.

-Yes, having friends does boost your self esteem so it is one solution but it isn’t the solution.
 The fact is, I have no more value now that I have a million friends than when I had zero.
-Even though I feel like I have more value and I have higher self esteem, this is simply an emotion and it is not based on truth.
+Even though I feel like I have more value, this is simply an emotion, and it is not based on truth.